Why Soft Skills Matter When Hiring a Software Developer

 The core of the method is that questions are to be related to real-life situations.

-Ask a developer to tell about the real examples when he managed a complicated task.
+Ask a developer to give real examples of managing a complicated task.
 The candidate should start by describing the situation, then determine the tasks to be solved, and specify certain actions leading to the definite result.
 The answer will demonstrate the level of the soft skill.

 The answer will help you understand the candidate’s analytical thinking, honesty, and frankness, as well as the ability to make conclusions and learn from their own mistakes.
 Anyone can make a mistake, most important is to make the right conclusions.

-By the candidate’s conclusions, we can judge if a person understands the reason for the mistake and if he blames someone else.
-Give preference to those who are willing to frankly talk about the failures.
+Based on the candidate’s conclusions, we can judge if a person understands the reason for the mistake and if he blames someone else.
+Give preference to those who are willing to talk frankly about the failures.

 Ability to learn quickly